Bésame Mucho in G

 Voice Leading

-The bass line moves through G to C (ascending perfect fourth), C to A (descending minor third), A to D (ascending perfect fourth), D to G (ascending perfect fourth), G to C (ascending perfect fourth), C to D# (ascending minor third).
+The bass line moves through G to C (ascending perfect fourth), C to G (descending perfect fourth), G to A (ascending whole step), A to D (ascending perfect fourth), D to D (ascending unison), D to D# (ascending half step), D# to A (ascending tritone), A to A (ascending unison), A to D# (ascending tritone).
+A half-step bass movement creates a strong leading-tone pull that demands resolution.
 The root motion by larger intervals (fourths and fifths) gives each chord change a strong, decisive character.
 When the progression loops, the bass returns from D# to G by major third.

 Scales for Improvisation